Menstrual Cycle Self-Care: How I’ve learned to listen to my body and be kinder to it

 Since, there have been a few chances to buy fats from a local store, but I’ve prioritised sourcing things like nut butters and flaxseed.
 I have one tablespoon of ground flax and a scoop of peanut butter in my morning oats, snack on walnuts during the day and eat tofu every day.
 Without resorting to refined oil, I now get the amount of fat my body needs and not much more.

 I tried seed cycling for awhile to rebalance my hormones but I couldn’t find the seeds needed to keep it up today.
 Seed cycling works by consuming a tablespoon of seeds per day, but changing the seeds halfway through your cycle.
-For the first half of your period you have a tablespoon of pumpkin and/or flaxseeds, and for the second half of your period you have a tablespoon of sesame and/or sunflower seeds.
+For the first half of your menstrual cycle you have a tablespoon of pumpkin and/or flaxseeds, and after ovulation you have a tablespoon of sesame and/or sunflower seeds.
 This isn’t as hippy voodoo as it sounds.
 Flaxseeds and sesame seeds contain lignans that remove excess estrogen, pumpkin seeds are high in zinc which helps progesterone levels and sunflower seeds contains selenium which is great for overall hormone balance.
+Some people point out the evidence isn’t solid to prove this works, but there’s no downside or harm to adding a tablespoon of seeds per day into your routine.
 Other good sources of fat are avocado, hemp seeds and edamame.

 Hydration is huge for me around my period because my skin dries out to an extreme, and my digestion is usually off as well.
 I drink a lot of water with hydration salts, plus I incorporate hot ginger and turmeric teas into my life to tackle the inflammation and pain.
 (Did you know ginger can help with period cramps, diarrhoea and decrease the amount you bleed?)
 So I try to meet the minimum 1900mL of water per day for my body weight, plus added electrolytes and liquid minerals.